Non-ionizing radiation: Lower frequencies

-Types of non-ionizing electromagnetic radiation
+Types

 Near ultraviolet radiation

 Ultraviolet light can cause burns to skin and cataracts to the eyes.
 Ultraviolet is classified into near, medium and far UV according to energy, where near and medium ultraviolet are technically non-ionizing, but where all UV wavelengths can cause photochemical reactions that to some extent mimic ionization (including DNA damage and carcinogenesis).
 UV radiation above 10 eV (wavelength shorter than 125 nm) is considered ionizing.
 However, the rest of the UV spectrum from 3.1 eV (400 nm) to 10 eV, although technically non-ionizing, can produce photochemical reactions that are damaging to molecules by means other than simple heat.
 Since these reactions are often very similar to those caused by ionizing radiation, often the entire UV spectrum is considered to be equivalent to ionization radiation in its interaction with many systems (including biological systems).

 For example, ultraviolet light, even in the non-ionizing range, can produce free radicals that induce cellular damage, and can be carcinogenic.
 Photochemistry such as pyrimidine dimer formation in DNA can happen through most of the UV band, including much of the band that is formally non-ionizing.
 Ultraviolet light induces melanin production from melanocyte cells to cause sun tanning of skin.
 Vitamin D is produced on the skin by a radical reaction initiated by UV radiation.

 Plastic (polycarbonate) sunglasses generally absorb UV radiation.
 UV overexposure to the eyes causes snow blindness, common to areas with reflective surfaces, such as snow or water.